Panda-Shawn/DYNAIL/README.md

     <font>Approximate KL-divergence</font>
 </div>

-we use the technique mentioned in Appendix C.2 to approximate the divergence of the final policy.
+We use the technique mentioned in Appendix C.2 to approximate the divergence of the final policy.
 And we can see that KL-divergence of DYNAIL is always lower than GWIL, which corresponds to the objective of our method.